xunleii/terraform-module-k3s/README.md

       }
   }
   agent_nodes = {
       # The node name will be automatically provided by
-      # the module using the key... any usage of --node-name
+      # the module using the field name... any usage of
-      # in additional_flags will be ignored
+      # --node-name in additional_flags will be ignored
       k3s-node-01 = {
+          name = "k3s-node-01"
           ip = "10.123.45.68"
           labels = {
             "node.kubernetes.io/pool" = "service-pool"